 For the chocolate layers in this cup, you also have choices.

-You can buy a high quality dark chocolate bar (70% cacao and up is great!), melt it with a bit of coconut oil or make homemade chocolate using cacao paste and cacao butter.
+You can buy a high quality dark chocolate (70% cacao and up is great!), melt it with a bit of coconut oil or make homemade chocolate using cacao paste and cacao butter.
+I give you both recipes.

 Either way, between the magnesium and iron in the chocolate and the protein in the nut butter, you really can’t go wrong.
 This could be dinner!